Stockwell Elastomerics, Inc. History

 Occasionally we hear comments from customers and vendors who are surprised that Stockwell Elastomerics is still privately held – and a 4 generation business that continues to operate independently in a dynamic marketplace.

-We successfully operate the business in Philadelphia – with an interesting mix of diversity and culture in our 75 person workforce.
+We successfully operate the business in Philadelphia – with an interesting mix of diversity and culture in our workforce of over 100.
 Our commitment and the systems we have developed using Lean Business tools have enabled us to build a Rapid Customer Response system that we strive to have recognized as world class.
 We have more growth ahead of us – and we are committed to remaining in Philadelphia to benefit our dedicated staff who serve our customers with excellence and passion.

 Come see us, meet our dedicated staff or contact me to learn more about what we are up to.